Hack-a-Shaq: Use against other players

-The Hack-a-Shaq strategy is most effective against a player who shoots free throws poorly, but who is so effective in other areas that the coach is reluctant to simply remove them from the game.
-Few players other than O'Neal meet those criteria.

-Ben Wallace shot only 42% free throws over his career, the worst percentage in the history of the NBA among players with 1000 attempts.
-Bruce Bowen was also among the league's best defenders but among its worst free throw shooters.
-Because of their struggles at the free throw line, both players have had times where the Hack-a-Shaq strategy was used against them.

 Dwight Howard

 On January 12, 2012, the Golden State Warriors fouled Orlando Magic center Dwight Howard intentionally throughout the game.
 The result was he attempted a record 39 free throws, breaking Wilt Chamberlain's record of 34 set in 1962.
 Howard entered the game making 42% of his free throws for the season and just below 60% for his career.
 He made 21 of the 39 attempts and he finished with 45 points and 23 rebounds in the Magic's 117–109 victory.
 The following season, Howard was traded to the Lakers.
 In his first game back in Orlando on March 12, 2013, he made 25-of-39 free throws, setting Lakers records for free throws made and attempted while tying his NBA record for attempts.
 Howard made 16-of-20 free throws when he was fouled intentionally by the Magic.

 Tiago Splitter

 On May 29, 2012, the Oklahoma City Thunder used a so-called Hack-a-Splitter strategy on Tiago Splitter during Game 2 of Western Conference Finals of 2012 NBA Playoffs, who made 5 of 10 free throw attempts.